-Songs from The Lion King: Alex Boyé and the Mormon Tabernacle Choir
+Songs from The Lion King: Alex Boyé and The Tabernacle Choir

 The 2017 Pioneer Day concert, featuring Alex Boyé, brought an amazing variety of music, which included Disney songs, hymns, African-American Spirituals, classical, jazz (in the form of a Nat King Cole Medley), and Broadway musicals.

 The final two numbers of the night were from Disney’s The Lion King, in which Boyé returned to the stage wearing feathers and a white stripe painted across his face, to add an African flavor to the performance.
 The set began with “He Lives In You,” which is sung by Rafiki in the Broadway musical as a reprise to “They Live In You,” which is sung by Simba’s father Mufasa in the first act.
 “He Lives In You” also appears on the album Mormon Tabernacle Choir & Friends, with the solo vocals performed by Santino Fontana.